fhk/link_src/README.md

 Whilst it is possible to model most of these purely as Mixed Integer Programs (MIP's) this does not scale well.
 Therefore, by using some Huersitics and algos the functionality seeks to yield equivalent results in a much more rapid timeframe.

-This can be used to solve such problems as telecommunication networks which consist of fiber and/or wireless connections.
+This can be used to solve such problems as infrastructure networks which consist of power, logistics, fixed and/or wireless communications connections.

 # Functionality